techreturners/lm-lab-gke-terraform-devopsupskill/README.md

 nginx-deployment-5cd5cdbcc4-sqm2p   1/1     Running   0          14s
 ```

-Actually you know what, I think 3 replicas is a bit overkill.
-Lets bring it down to 2 replicas.
+Actually you know what, I think 3 replicas is a bit too many.
+Let's bring it down to 2 replicas.

 Update the nginx-deployment.yaml file and change it down to 2 and save the file.